Nenkai/OpenAdhoc/README.md

 ### Things that are okay to discard
 * Following line numbers - While the custom toolchain does not currently support defines/macros, it is something that was used therefore can leave holes into the code, same goes for missing comments.
 It is therefore prefered not to follow line numbers for better readability.
 * Logic order - It is common that scripts were written using such pattern: `nil != myObject` or `"Dog" == myString`.
-For readability, literals and other variables should always appear on the left-hand side as such: `myObject != nil`.
+For readability, literals should always be on the right-hand side such as `myObject != nil`.

 ### Things that should be preserved, or recommended to have
 * All code of any kind should be present in the scripts.